Latest Advisories

 Update:

-Indicators of compromise (IOCs) look for malicious activity or threats.
-These indicators can be incorporated into your cybersecurity monitoring platform.
-They can help you stop a cyberattack that's in progress.
-Plus, you can use IOCs to find ways to detect and stop ransomware, malware, and other cyberthreats before they cause data breaches.
+Indicators of compromise (IOCs) help identify malicious activity or threats.
+These indicators can be incorporated into your cybersecurity monitoring platform to help stop a cyberattack in progress.
+They can also help detect and prevent ransomware, malware, and other cyberthreats before they cause data breaches.

-We received updates of compromised accounts that our incident response team have been able to investigate and confirm.
-The following IP addresses were recently used by threat actors that we are making available for protection and defense.IOCs:
+We received updates of compromised accounts that our incident response team has investigated and confirmed.
+The following IP addresses were recently used by threat actors and are being shared for protection and defense:

 We will continue to update with any further information as it becomes available.